mattytrentini/micropython-citytemps-demo/README.md

 When you've registered for a key you need to configure `appid` with it.

-Now, since we're querying for temperature data for two cities we need to configure _which_ two cities.
+Now, since we're querying for temperature data for multiple cities we need to configure _which_ cities.
 We're using OpenWeatherMap's [By city ID](https://openweathermap.org/current#cityid) API - it allows us to query city data using a unique ID for each city in their system.
-By default `city1_id` is Lausanne, Switzerland, `city2_id` Melbourne, Australia.
+By default the first `city_ids` is Lausanne, Switzerland, the second is Melbourne, Australia.
+Up to four can be configured; no more will fit on the display!.

 ### Display config